 Beyond the gilded gates of Google, little has been written about the suburban communities of Silicon Valley.
-Over the past several decades, the region’s booming tech economy spurred rapid population growth, increased racial diversity, and prompted an influx of immigration, especially among highly-skilled and educated migrants from China, Taiwan, and India.
-At the same time, the response among long-time neighbors and city officials revealed an underbelly of unrest in even the most well-heeled and diverse communities.
+Over the past several decades, the region’s booming tech economy spurred rapid population growth, increased racial diversity, and prompted an influx of immigration, especially among highly skilled and educated migrants from China, Taiwan, and India.
+At the same time, the response to these newcomers among long-time neighbors and city officials revealed complex attitudes in even the most well-heeled and diverse communities.

 Willow S. Lung-Amam is Assistant Professor in the Urban Studies and Planning Program at the University of Maryland, College Park.
 Her scholarship focuses on the link between social inequality and the built environment.

 "To a certain extent, Asian Americans and Silicon Valley have become synonymous in recent decades.
-But most existing work discusses Asian American entrepreneurs or low-skill laborers, high-tech industries and the glass ceiling faced by Asian American employees.
+But most existing work discusses Asian American entrepreneurs or low-skill laborers, high-tech industries, and the glass ceiling faced by Asian American employees.
 Lung-Amam's book, therefore, provides a fresh and insightful perspective: how Asian Americans have transformed daily lives and neighborhoods, including demographic changes, education preferences and practices, shopping malls, and dwelling styles.
-This is good reading for anyone interested in Silicon Valley, suburban knowledge-based economic centers, and the changing American suburbs in general as a result of economic restructuring and immigration." —Wei Li, Professor, Arizona State University, USA, and Fulbright-Nehru Senior Scholar, Jawajarlal Nehru University, India
+This is good reading for anyone interested in Silicon Valley, suburban knowledge-based economic centers, and in general how American suburbs are changing as a result of economic restructuring and immigration." —Wei Li, Professor, Arizona State University, and Fulbright-Nehru Senior Scholar, Jawajarlal Nehru University

 "Willow Lung-Amam's analysis is particularly new and insightful and will likely spark a lot of discussion and debate."—Wendy Cheng, Assistant Professor of American Studies, Scripps College